miltoncandelero/mapsheet/README.md

 	haxelib install mapsheet

-To include Tilemap in an OpenFL project, add `<haxelib name="tilemap" />` to your project.xml.
+To include Tilemap in an OpenFL project, add `<haxelib name="mapsheet" />` to your project.xml.

 ## Usage